LucasDelfino92/morrowindsharp/setup.md

 [**TES3View**](http://www.mediafire.com/file/g10ay0bqynval8s/TES3View_%2528xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL%2529.zip/file)

-Install this in **Morrowind Mods\Tools\TES3View**.
 This tool is used to see the structure of mods, allowing you to see conflicts between and thus letting you decide how to sort said conflicts.

+- Extract the files in **Morrowind Mods\Tools\TES3View**.

 > The version I'm hosting on MediaFire can be downloaded from [xEdit's Discord](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.

 [**TES3Merge**](https://www.nexusmods.com/morrowind/mods/46870)

-Install this in **Morrowind Mods\Tools\TES3Merge**.
 This tool is used for solving conflicts between plugins, forwarding conflicting records into a single merged plugin to combine non-conflicting edits.

+- Extract the files in **Morrowind Mods\Tools\TES3Merge**.

 [**TESAME**](http://mw.modhistory.com/download-95-15443)

-Install this in **Morrowind Mods\Tools\TESAME**.
 This tool is used for solving conflicts between plugins and also cleaning them, by deleting conflicting or dirty records.

+- Extract the files in **Morrowind Mods\Tools\TESAME**.

 [**TESTool**](http://mw.modhistory.com/download-13-5234)

-Install this in **Morrowind Mods\Tools\TESTool**.
 This tool is used for solving conflicts between plugins and also cleaning them, by merging leveled lists and deleting dirty records.

+- Extract the files in **Morrowind Mods\Tools\TESTool**.

 [**tes3cmd**](https://www.mediafire.com/file/6aji5oad8zh1drc/tes3cmd.zip/file)

-- Extract the archive, and merge the contents with your game's **Data Files** folder.

 This tool is used for cleaning plugins, deleting dirty records.

+- Extract the files, and merge the **Data Files** folder with your game's **Data Files** folder.

 [**Wrye Mash**](https://www.nexusmods.com/morrowind/mods/45439)

+This tool is used for repairing and updating saves, as well as updating the masters of mods you may install.

 - Download the **Wrye Mash 2019 - x64 - manual installation archive** main file.
 - Extract the file into a folder, and copy the **Data Files** and **Mopy** folders into your Morrowind root folder (for instance, C:\Games\Morrowind)